OctHe/octhe.github.io/_posts/2020-09-20-linux-kernel-compiling.md

 ```
 I have checked my */etc/apt/source.list* file, and make sure that the URLs have been added, but it still does not work.

+Then I uncomment all commands with *deb-src* in the *sources.list* file, and run *sudo apt update*.
+The error is fixed.

-# Build the linux kernel
+# Build and install the linux kernel

 After installing the prerequisites, the compiling is simple enough.
 The linux kernel has built-in Makefiles, so we can compile the kernel with the *make* program.